Eschatologue/CM_wiki/docs/spells/description/core/cantrip.md

 ***Ambient Audio.*** The object continuously emits your choice of an odor or a nonverbal sound (wind, waves, chirping, or the like).
 The chosen phenomenon is perceivable up to 10 feet away.

-***Visual Effect.*** A static visual effect appears on one of the object’s surfaces.
+***Visual Effect.*** A static visual effect appears on one of the object's surfaces.
 This effect can be a picture, up to 25 words of text, lines and shapes, or a mixture of these elements, as you like.

 The chosen property lasts indefinitely.
 As a Magic action, you can touch the object and end the property early.